Dean's Public Service Fellows Program Information and Application

 The Program recognizes up to ten second-year UMLS students who have a demonstrated commitment to public service and who intend to seek public service legal employment during the summer after their second year of school (or a later summer for joint degree students) as preparation for pursuing a public service law career after graduation.
 In recognition of their selection, Fellows receive a $7000 cash award.
 Receipt of the award is contingent upon the fulfillment of the obligations listed below.

-In order to be considered for the Dean's Public Service Fellowship, you will need to: (1) Complete the application form, (2) Submit a copy of your resume, and (3) Submit an essay answering the following questions (in 750 words or less): Please explain what type of work you hope to do this summer and how it will further your career goals.
+In order to be considered for the Dean's Public Service Fellowship, you will need to submit your application on Symplicity by September 27, 2014 (available by September 1st).
+Your application must include a copy of your resume and an essay answering the following question (in 750 words or less): Please explain what type of work you hope to do this summer and how it will further your career goals.

 The Dean appoints a committee of faculty and administrators to select the fellows based on a demonstrated commitment to public service and the Michigan Law Public Interest Community.